WalletWasabi/WasabiDoc/docs/using-wasabi/CoinJoin.md

 ### Automatically start coinjoin

+This setting is active by default.

 When this is active, the wallet will automatically start coinjoining soon after the wallet is loaded.
 The wallet will coinjoin until the `privacy progress` is 100%.

-This setting is active by default.

 When this is not active, the user will have to manually press the Play button in order to start coinjoining.

 ![Coinjoin Settings Automatically Start Coinjoin](/CoinjoinSettingsAutomaticallyStartCoinjoin.png "Coinjoin Settings Automatically Start Coinjoin")

 ### Auto-start coinjoin threshold

 The wallet will not automatically start coinjoining if the non-private balance is less than the `Auto-start coinjoin threshold`, even if the `Automatically start coinjoin` is active.
-If the non-private balance is below the auto-start threshold, the user has to manually press Play to start coinjoining.
+In this case the user has to manually press Play to start coinjoining.
-This setting can be used to prevent paying (relatively high) fees for smaller bitcoin amounts.
+This setting can be used to prevent paying (relatively) high fees for smaller bitcoin amounts.

 For example, if the non-private balance is 0.005 BTC and the Auto-start coinjoin threshold is 0.01 BTC, the user will have to manually press Play to start coinjoining.